 Links & Sponsors

-This website could not have been possible without our sponsors.
-We would like to recognise them by letting them say a few words about themselves.
+This website and the work we do could not have been possible without our sponsors.
+Here, we take some time to recognise them and thank them for their support.

 Department of Parks and Wildlife

 The Friends of Queens Park Bushland (FQPB) wish to thank the Department of Parks and Wildlife (DPaW) for its generous support in assisting our efforts to restore and rehabilitate the natural vegetation of the Queens Park Regional Open Space.

 A grant from DPaW of $10,979.10 in 2014 will pay for plants, summer watering and signage in the Queens Park Regional Open Space.
 The plants will help to revegetate a degraded patch between two areas of good bushland.
 This will help create a corridor along which native fauna can move.

 The signage will indicate areas of Phytophthera dieback in the bushland.
 This will show the public where the pathogen is present and, with their help, slow its spread.

 The Friends of Queens Park Bushland (FQPB) wish to thank the Western Australian Government’s State NRM Program (State NRM) for its generous support in assisting our efforts to protect, restore and rehabilitate the natural vegetation of the Queens Park Regional Open Space.

 A grant of $40,000 in 2015 will be used to continue protection of the bushland from Phytophthera dieback disease and control weedy grasses.

 Phytophthera dieback disease is a pathogen in the soil that infects susceptible plants and stops them being able to access water and food.
 Treatment of vegetation in infected areas helps to boost their natural defences against the disease and limit its spread.